First Korean Congress: The Conference

 Dr. Clarence E. Macartney, one of the leading ministers of the Christian Church in the City of Philadelphia, gave a speech in support of the Korean cause.

 At the end Rev. C. H. Min offered a prayer in Korean.

 After the Conference there was a parade across Philadelphia from the Theater to Independence Hall, where the Independence of America was declared and signed, each man and woman carrying a Korean and American flag.
 Dr. Syngman Rhee read in the Hall the Korean Declaration of Independence by the Provisional Government of the Republic of Korea on March 1, 1919.
 After the reading of the Korean Declaration of Independence, the delegates formed in line and as each man passed the Liberty Bell he touched it with his right hand.

-A centennial celebration of the congress has been held at the Little Theater in Philadelphia on April 12–14, 2019.
-The second day has been held in the Church of the Holy Trinity, Philadelphia in Rittenhouse Square.
-The Council of the City of Philadelphia has recognized the centennial celebration.